 | Advance UK | 275/1 | 0.4% |

-That uncertainty is also reflected in leadership markets, with ongoing movement in the next Prime Minister betting after Keir Starmer as speculation continues over how the political landscape could evolve in the coming year.
+The presence of emerging parties such as Restore Britain (12/1) further complicates the picture, adding another layer of unpredictability to the outcome.
+With no clear majority favourite and multiple parties within striking distance, the next election is shaping up to be one of the most competitive in decades.
+That uncertainty is also reflected in leadership markets, with ongoing movement in the next Prime Minister betting after Keir Starmer as speculation continues over how things could evolve in the coming year.